 However, I still find this practice to be deceptive and akin to "bait and switch".
 A complaint has been filed with my State's Attorney General and the FTC.

-Review about: Suzuki Marine Repair Kit.
+Product or Service Mentioned: Suzuki Marine Repair Kit.

 Reason of review: Not as described.